 We may not actually achieve the plans, intentions or expectations disclosed in our forward-looking statements, and you should not place undue reliance on our forward-looking statements.
-Actual results or events could differ materially from the plans, intentions and expectations disclosed in the forward-looking statements we make as a result of various important factors, including: the uncertainties inherent in the initiation and conduct of clinical trials, the possibility that the available preliminary data of the Phase 3 VISTA Trial are not indicative of final data from all patients in the Phase 3 VISTA
+Actual results or events could differ materially from the plans, intentions and expectations disclosed in the forward-looking statements we make as a result of various important factors, including: the uncertainties inherent in the initiation and conduct of clinical trials, the possibility that the available preliminary data of the Phase 3 VISTA Trial are not indicative of final data from all patients in the Phase 3 VISTA Trial and/or that the final data may not be positive with regard to the safety or efficacy of

-Trial and/or that the final data may not be positive with regard to the safety or $\epsilon$ Vicinium®, the possibility that the FDA may require a change in our registration and/or that the safety or efficacy data for Vicinium submitted as part of a BLA m considered sufficient by the FDA, our ability to successfully develop our candidates and complete our planned clinical programs, the potential advar favorability of our product candidates, our ability to obtain marketing approval product candidates, expectations regarding our ongoing clinical trials, availal timing of data from clinical trials, the adequacy of any clinical models, exp regarding regulatory approvals, our ability to obtain, maintain and protect our in property for our technology and products, other matters that could affect the performance of the Company, other matters that could affect the availa commercial potential of the Company's product candidates, and other factors in the "Risk Factors" section of the Company's Annual Report on Form 10-K, a reports on file with the Securities and Exchange Commission (SEC).
-The forwar statements contained in this presentation are made as of the date hereof, and 5 assumes no obligation to update any forward-looking statements whether as a new information, future events, or otherwise except as required by applicable lav
+Vicinium®, the possibility that the FDA may require a change in our registration and/or that the safety or efficacy data for Vicinium submitted as part of a BLA m considered sufficient by the FDA, our expectations regarding future meetings FDA, our ability to successfully develop our product candidates and comp planned clinical programs, the potential advantages or favorability of our candidates, our ability to obtain marketing approvals for our product ca expectations regarding our ongoing clinical trials and future post-marketing contrials, availability and timing of data from clinical trials, the adequacy of any clinical expectations regarding regulatory approvals, our ability to obtain, maintain and our intellectual property for our technology and products, other matters th affect the financial performance of the Company, other matters that could a availability or commercial potential of the Company's product candidates, a factors discussed in the "Risk Factors" section of the Company's Annual Report 10-K, and other reports on file with the Securities and Exchange Commission (5 forward-looking statements contained in this presentation are made as of hereof, and Sesen Bio assumes no obligation to update any forward-looking st whether as a result of new information, future events, or otherwise except as by applicable law.